ProjetPP/Documentation/data-model.md

 A triple has three attributes, which are subtrees:

 * `subject`: what the triple refers to
-* `predicate`: denotes the relationshift between the subject and the object
+* `predicate`: denotes the relationship between the subject and the object
 * `object`: what property of the subject the triple refers to